 Incorporate Travel-Based Texts

 A safari camp wedding in Kenya may sound wild, but this one was completely chic.
 Look no further than these bespoke invitations for evidence.
-The design and text was inspired by the Lewis and Clark journals and a vintage copy of Karen Blixen’s ‘Out of Africa,’ while a map drawn in gold leaf foil completed the suite.
+The design and text were inspired by the Lewis and Clark journals and a vintage copy of Karen Blixen’s ‘Out of Africa,’ while a map drawn in gold leaf foil completed the suite.

 Play Up the Season

 Not all destination weddings are held in the summer months.
-If yours is in fall or winter, infuse the season into your invitations as well.
-This suite takes on the rich fall tones by bringing the wildflowers of the surrounding Montana scenery to life for a rustic-meets-elegant autumn vibe.
+If yours is in the fall or winter, infuse the season into your invitations as well.
+This suite takes on rich fall tones by bringing the wildflowers of the surrounding Montana scenery to life for a rustic-meets-elegant autumn vibe.